The Ultimate China Cabinet Makeover (2023 DIY Tutorial & Video)

-What I had realized in this china cabinet transformation is how God uses our brokenness to do His very best work.
+What I realized in this china cabinet transformation is how God uses our brokenness to do His very best work.

 Most home improvement projects are messy and can take longer than we previously thought.
 You might even uncover issues that you weren’t previously aware of and you may need to make several calls for help.
-However, at the end of the project, the results are breath-taking and the struggle is behind you.
+However, at the end of the project, the results are breathtaking and the struggle is behind you.
 You have replaced this hang-up with new habits and the results are amazing.

 And like most renovation projects, you might even ask yourself “Why didn’t I tackle this sooner?”

 For this reason, I have entitled the blog Renovated Faith… The Lord wants to help you take off your old self and put on your new self.

 You take off the lies and put on the truth.

-You take off your cultural perspective and put on a biblical perspective.
+You take off your cultural perspective and put on a biblical perspective

 You might take off what you learned growing up and put on what the Bible says about your situation.